MySQL Point-in-Time Backup & Recovery Guide

 zcat backup_20240615_120000.sql.gz | mysql -u root -p ncristea

-Point-in-Time Recovery Using the Binary Log
+Performing Point-in-Time Recovery with the Binary Log

-head -50 backup_20240615_120000.sql
+head -50 backup_20240615_120000.sql | grep -i position

 mysqlbinlog --stop-datetime="2024-06-15 14:00:00" /var/log/mysql/mysql-bin.000001 /var/log/mysql/mysql-bin.000002 | mysql -u root -p ncristea